1. Select your model

 Discover the hidden face of the shoe industry, its unacceptably low salaries and dangerous chemical products.

-Design and win the shoes of your dreams.
+Design the shoes of your dreams.

 The mistakes of the shoe industry